ehimah/CKOPaymentGateway/README.md

 The API endpoint has a documentation page at https://localhost:5001/index.html.
 This page hosts the API endpoints doucmentation and it gives user a chance to test run the endpoints.
 The source code contains illustrative comments that explains intention at the time of wrting.
 They also serve as a letter to my future self.

+## Logging

+The project integrates the NLog project for application logs management.
+The logger can be configure in the config file at  `CheckOutPaymentGateway.API/nlog.config`

 ## Testing
 The application cource has essential tests that cover the critical functionalities.